exskandr/devops_jenkins/README.md

-# Jenkins in Docker with Docker sock
+# Jenkins in docker for build docker containers in docker

 ## Badges